Vagr9K/Blog/content/posts/tmux-tips/index.md

     - tips and tricks
 ---

-I'm a really heavy tmux user.
-Mostly because of the way I launch and monitor dev servers/compilers/transpilers while developing.
+I'm a heavy tmux user.
+Mostly because of the way I launch and monitor my dev servers/compilers/transpilers while coding.

-Configureing Tmux in a right way for your needs is really important if you want to have a distraction free workflow.
+Configuring Tmux in a right way for your needs is really important if you want to have a distraction free workflow.

 ### Better Tmux prefix